Help that little one stay OUT of trouble!

 Encourage your puppy to pick up his toys.
 Praise him for it.
 Then, teach him “drop it”.
 Don’t leave a lot of opportunities for mistakes — pick up your socks and leave your valuables out of reach until your pup learns that it’s not as rewarding to pick those up as it is to play with his legal toys.
 Practice object exchanges, where the puppy trades you something he’s got for something you’ve got.
 (Don’t chase him around the house unless you want your puppy to grab things and run away!)
 When he’s quite good at bringing you things and dropping them on command, allow him, supervised, around your stuff.

 Give your puppy an appropriate time, place and outlet for running, grabbing things, and making a lot of noise!
 Encourage him to race around the back yard, play enthusiastically but safely with other dogs, toss around and chase his toys.
-Give him a Buster Cube to knock around, or a giant ball to push with his nose.
+Give him a Kibble Nibble or Buster Cube to knock around, or a jolly ball to push with his nose.
 Teach a cue to start and to stop a tug-of-war game; if you control the beginning and ending of the game it’s a great outlet and will actually increase your status as “pack leader”.
 (See games for more information.)
 If he plays too roughly in the house, interrupt him and send him outside to play.
 If your pup learns that “outside” is the place for running and playing, he’s less likely to do it inside near the china cabinet.

 If your pup likes to dig, choose a spot in your yard to be the pup’s digging area.
 A good idea is to fill this area with sand (it’s easier to clean off them).
 Praise him for digging there.
 You can even bury toys or treats in the sand for him to find.
 If he digs in other parts of the garden, stop him and bring him over to his sandbox.
 When you’re not around to supervise, keep him out of the yard or fence off the areas where his gardening opinions are not wanted.